 Sao – Budapest, Holló utca 10., F003, 1075 Hungary

-As with most places you travel to, eating vegetarian while in Budapest is possible, you just need to do a bit of research first to find where the vegetarian-friendly restaurants are and if all else fails you could happily live off Langos for the duration of your trip.
+As with most places you travel to, eating vegetarian while in Budapest is possible, you just need to do a bit of research first to find where the vegetarian restaurants in Budapest are and if all else fails you could happily live off Langos for the duration of your trip.

 Pin for later: